-Ashcroft Woods Conservation Area contains approximately 1,000 acres of contiguous natural areas owned and managed by Western Reserve Land Conservancy.
-Ashcroft Woods Conservation Area is a 379-acre protected property located in Rome Township in Southern Ashtabula County.
-The Grand River – an Ohio designated Scenic River – flows along the approximately 1.2-mile western property boundary.
-The property is dominated by approximately 178 acres of high quality wetlands, including 52 acres of open water submergent wetlands, 45 acres of scrub-shrub wetlands, swamp forest and isolated vernal pools.
+Ashcroft Woods Conservation Area contains approximately 1300 acres of contiguous natural areas owned and managed by Western Reserve Land Conservancy and one of our Signature Parks and Preserves.
+Ashcroft Woods Conservation Area is located in Rome, Orwell, Hartsgrove and Windsor Townships in Southern Ashtabula County.
+The Grand River – an Ohio designated Wild and Scenic River – flows along the approximately 1.2-mile western property boundary.
+The property is dominated by approximately 178 acres of high-quality wetlands, including 52 acres of open water submergent wetlands, 45 acres of scrub-shrub wetlands, swamp forest and isolated vernal pools.
 The majority of these wetlands are located on the eastern portion of the property and drain into the headwaters of Plum Creek, a direct tributary of the Grand River.
-The upland sections of this forest is largely composed of mature red oak, white oak, sugar maple, American beech, black cherry, and hickory while the floodplain areas adjacent to the river display black walnut, sycamore, black maple and silver maple.
+The upland sections of this forest are largely composed of mature red oak, white oak, sugar maple, American beech, black cherry, and hickory while the floodplain areas adjacent to the river display black walnut, sycamore, black maple and silver maple.
 The property contains approximately 2 miles of public access trails that meander across all the beauty of this property.

 Grand River Partners, Inc. (GRPI) originally purchased the property in December of 2008 with funding support from Ohio Department of Natural Resources Division of Wildlife (ODNR DOW) and U.S. Fish and Wildlife Service (USFWS) through the State Wildlife Grant Program (SWG) and the Clean Ohio Conservation Fund (COCF) for $950,000.00 and is protected by a conservation easement held by Ashtabula Soil and Water Conservation District.